0xmattyic333/supercharger/README.md

 ## Contributing

-If you have suggestions for how app could be improved, or want to report a bug, open an issue!
+If you have suggestions for how Supercharger could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 To contribute to this project, please read the [contribution guidelines](CONTRIBUTING.md) for more information before submitting a pull request to the project.